hairen/hairen.github.io/AWS_CSAA/README.md

   + For example **T2 Micro instances** do not support encryption
 + Given the above, data between an encrypted volume and EC2 instance is **encrypted in transit** (Encrypted on the EC2 insetance then move to EBS volume).

+### EBS - Optimized
++ EBS-optimized instances enable you to get consistently high performance for the EBS volumes by **eliminating contention between EBS I/O and other network traffic from the instance**.

 ***
 ## ASG
 ### EC2 Status Checks